adanenune/diffusion-connector/readme.md

 ## Version

-Diffusion Connector 10.0.0.0
+Diffusion Connector 10.0.0.0 Updated
 Push Technology Ltd.
-February 2016
+April 2016

 ## Introduction

 This project provides an IBM IIB connector for Diffusion and Reappt from Push Technology.
 The connector allows for both the publication of data via Diffusion/Reappt as well as subscription of data from it.
-The connector currently uses Single Value Topics only but will implement more complex topic types in he future.
+The supports both Single Value and JSON Topics.
+The JSON topics are a new feature of Diffusion 5.7 and so at least version 5.6.0 is required.

 For further information on Diffusion and Reappt please go to http://www.pushtechnology.com and http://reapt.io